-The Board of Directors of the Parent Company (the "Board") is responsible for the management of the Parent Company.
+The Board is responsible for the management of the Parent Company.

 The Parent Company's Articles of Association currently provide that the Board shall consist of six to eight directors.
 The State, as holder of all the shares, elects the directors.
 The Chairman of the Board is appointed at each Annual General Meeting.
 The Board may appoint a Vice Chairman of the Board.